Initialization and Identification

 Custom User ID

 If you have your own User ID management logic, you can set custom User ID.
-You are responsible for User ID uniqueness in this case.
+Developers are responsible for ensuring the uniqueness of any custom User IDs passed to the Apphud initialization method.

 [Apphud startWithApiKey:@"YOUR_API_KEY" userID:@"YOUR_USER_ID" observerMode:NO];